unicornfancy/Automattic-Trial/README.md

 # Turn It Around New Site
-Repository for the new Turn It Around site
+This is the repository for the new Turn It Around site

 # Project Goals
 Create a new website for Turn It Around with improved SEO, a directory, a fresh design, a multifaceted storefront, and ease of use for site owners.
 Migrate the existing content from a Drupal site to WordPress.
 Turn It Around shares anti-bullying messages and resources with schools, counselors, administrators, and now students.
 They also host events and programs at and with schools around the US.